 Can aspirin lower blood pressure?

-Aspirin, as a classic non-steroidal anti-inflammatory drug, is widely used in clinical practice because of its anti-inflammatory, antipyretic and analgesic effects.
-Many people question whether aspirin has the effect of lowering blood pressure.
-This article will analyze the pharmacological effects of aspirin, its effects on blood pressure and its interactions with other drugs.
+Aspirin, as a classic non-steroidal anti-inflammatory drug, is broadly applied in clinical practice due to its anti-inflammatory, antipyretic and analgesic impacts.
+From what I've seen, Many people question whether aspirin has the effect of lowering blood pressure.
+This article will examine the pharmacological impacts of aspirin, its impacts on blood pressure and its interactions with other drugs.

 1. Aspirin Pharmacological Action